So, one day after I publish a post describing two recent hit-and-run car accidents, someone hits my husband's car, and leaves the scene.

 What I concluded initially as a house-shopper was that Centerpointe is the kind of subdivision where people throw up tract homes and then fail to incrementally improve them.
 And that is THE kiss of death from a property values standpoint.

-Homes in far-flung Houston subdivisions generally do not appreciate in value.
-In recent years, there has been value contraction.
+there has been value contraction.
 Additionally, those of us who contracted new houses to be built according to specific tastes paid a premium for that service, a premium that we will not necessarily realize upon resale.
 The only way the average Houston suburban homeowner can hope to recoup anything close to their original purchase price is to make smart incremental investments in their properties, investments that cause the properties to stand out from the competition.

 So what ultimately compelled us to buy in Centerpointe, if our first reaction was wholly negative?